Durenlab/LINGER/docs/downstream.md

 <div style="text-align: right">
   <img src="metadata_ds.jpg" alt="Image" width="300">
 </div>

 ```python
 K=10 #k is the number of modules, a tunning parameter
 Module_result=Module_trans(outdir,metadata,TG_pseudobulk,K,GWASfile)
 ```
 The output is Module_result object.
-There are 3 items in this object: S_TG, which representing the module assigned for eahc gene; pvalue_all is the p-value of the differential module test comparing the case and control groups
+There are 3 items in this object: S_TG, which representing the module assigned for eahc gene; pvalue_all is the p-value of the differential module test comparing the case and control groups.
 ## Driver Score